 Verify the sender’s email address

-Some phishing emails can also come from known contacts who have been compromised.
-To confirm if a sender’s email is legitimate, you can verify with the sender directly using another form of communication.
-If the email claims to be from a company, go to the company’s official website and call the number they have listed to confirm the email was actually from them.
-If the email claims to be from a friend, family member, coworker or boss, contact them through text message or another messaging platform to ask if they sent the email.
-If they claim that they did not send the email, they can take the necessary steps to warn other email contacts so they don’t fall for the scam.
+Keep in mind that some phishing emails can also come from known contacts whose accounts have been compromised.
+To confirm legitimacy, reach out to the sender through another communication channel.
+If the email claims to be from a company, visit their official website and use the listed contact information.
+If the email claims to be from a friend, family member, coworker or boss, contact them through another messaging platform to ask if they sent the email.
+If they claim that they did not send the email, they can take action and alert others.

 - Misspellings and grammatical errors